Stanley Simmonds: Exhibitions

 He exhibited at the Royal Academy and with the London Group.
-In 1958, he was part of the “Contemporary British Landscape Painters” exhibition at the Bear Lane Gallery, Oxford, along with John Piper, John Bratby and Ivon Hitchens, and he had a number of further exhibitions at that gallery.
-In 1963 Hertford College, Oxford hosted a joint exhibition of his and Quentin Blake's work.
+In 1958, he was part of the Contemporary British Landscape Painters exhibition at the Bear Lane Gallery, Oxford, along with John Piper, John Bratby and Ivon Hitchens, and he had a number of further exhibitions at that gallery.
+In 1963 Hertford College, Oxford, hosted a joint exhibition of work by Simmonds and Quentin Blake.

-In 1978 he was awarded The George Rowney Prize for Oil Painting in ‘The Spirit of London Competition’.
+In 1978, Simmonds was awarded The George Rowney Prize for Oil Painting in "The Spirit of London Competition2.
 Alongside his work as a painter, he undertook book illustration and theatre design.

 Later life

-In 1983 he retired from teaching, and he and Cynthia moved to South Petherwin, near Launceston in Cornwall, home of his friend Charles Causley.
-There he set up a studio in a former Bible Christian chapel, where he continued to paint until his death in 2006.
+In 1983, he retired from teaching, and he and Cynthia moved to South Petherwin, near Launceston in Cornwall, home of his friend Charles Causley.
+There, he set up a studio in a former Bible Christian chapel, where he continued to paint until his death in 2006.
 Cynthia Simmonds died in 2012.
-Retrospective exhibitions of his work were held in Launceston in 2012, organised by the Charles Causley Society, Lewes in 2014 and Egdean, Sussex in 2015.
+Retrospective exhibitions of his work were held in Launceston in 2012, organised by the Charles Causley Society, Lewes in 2014 and Egdean, Sussex, in 2015.
 The Lewes retrospective was described by Quentin Blake as "an eloquent tribute to an exemplary life in art".